cameronfeather/threejsAssessment/readme.md

-Assessment completed
+Assessment completed ✅

-Please find the original prompt below
+Please find the original prompt below:

 Thank you for taking the time to complete this assessment for Lavamap/the3Dapp